-Add the dmf Application to OpenVault
+Activate the dmf Application Instances in OpenVault

 Following is an example of the steps you will take to add an unprivileged and a privileged instance of the dmf application to OpenVault, using an example host named dmfserver as the OpenVault server.
 The characters ### in the right margin highlight comments related to the steps, which follow the example.